 Novel Coronavirus (COVID-19) Frequently Asked Questions:

-Q: Why are people who test positive for COVID-19 not kept in isolation at Henry Mayo?
+Q: Why are some people who test positive for COVID-19 not kept at Henry Mayo and isolated?

 A: Most patients who test positive do not require hospitalization.
 It is imperative that we have beds available for those patients who are acutely ill and require treatment in a hospital setting.
 Thus we cannot put patients in our hospital who do not require hospitalization and thereby possibly deny a bed to a patient who needs hospital care.